nats-io/nats-architecture-and-design/adr/ADR-8.md

 The `Status` interface supports a `Keys()` call, but this is not implemented and might come later.
 We could though provide a `Keys()` function from a local cache since walking the entire stream is implied in how it works.

+Building on this can be easy set operations.
+For example a service `nats` might live in `$KV.SERVICES.nats.>`, a node running NATS should `register` itself with this service by publishing to `$KV.SERVICES.nats.n1.example.net` every minute.
+If no publish were received in a minute the registration is expired via `max_age`.
+This way we can easily build service registries, to discover all the known services we ask for all subjects below `$KV.SERVICES.nats.>`.
+A node can opt to unregister itself by purging its subject.

+This would mean many calls to the underlying API call for known subjects as we would not know via a typical watch about expired data.

 ### Codec support